A.L. Kekin Gymnasium: Soviet period

-With the start of the Winter War between Finland and USSR in 1939, the gymnasium was again converted into a hospital, and the students were distributed to other schools.
+With the start of the Winter War between Finland and the USSR in 1939, the gymnasium was again converted into a hospital, and the students were distributed to other schools.
 After the end of the war, the building was returned to the school, but not for long; the Great Patriotic War began, and it was once again necessary to organize a hospital.
 The students temporarily studied in unsuitable premises and were then transferred to the former building of the Mariinsky Girls' Gymnasium.
 Classes were held in two or three shifts, and the knowledge they received was based on the skills and knowledge necessary in wartime.
-The students also had to carry out labor duties.
+The students also had to carry out labour duties.
 The school returned to its own building in 1947.

 In the 1950s, the school had to work in two shifts, and in 1955 and 1956, seven 10th grades graduated.
 At the same time, a generational change was taking place, with younger teachers coming to work.
 A school museum was organized for the 50th anniversary of the gymnasium.

 In the early 1960s, the school switched to an 11-year education system.
 Now, one day a week, students were engaged only in vocational training.
 The school was equipped with a metalworking workshop, and classrooms for auto mechanics and machine engineering appeared.
 Students were also sent for practical training to sewing and lining factories, and a teaching class operated at the Pioneer House.
 By 1966, the concept of education in the country had changed again, and the school became a ten-year school.
 During those years, a math school was also set up, started by Alexei Sergeyevich Orlov, subject competitions were held, and technical creativity clubs became popular.